lflores1961/cna-bdays/README.md

 # Happy Birthday email sender app

-This application will send a birthday congratulations mail to members of the Database and notifications to all the rest of the members.
+This application will automatically send a birthday congratulations mail to members of the Database and notifications to all the rest of the members.

 ## Getting started